Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 ## Conceptual

+### Fatigue

+Even a minor change may require a thick layer of test coverage along with the modification of existing.
+And this can be temporary.

 ### Apathy

 QA doesn't deliver end products but consumes resources and thus is the first to spare: declared or concealed, individually and by whole teams/departments.
 Consequences are the subject of luck or misfortune.